Ty the Tasmanian Tiger 2: Bush Rescue

-Ty the Tasmanian Tiger 2: Bush Rescue is a 2004 3D platforming game developed by Krome Studios and published by EA Games for the GameCube, PlayStation 2 and Xbox systems, along with a 2D side-scrolling version of the game developed and released for the Game Boy Advance by Halfbrick.
+Ty the Tasmanian Tiger 2: Bush Rescue (stylized as TY the Tasmanian Tiger 2: Bush Rescue) is a 2004 3D platforming game developed by Krome Studios and published by EA Games for the GameCube, PlayStation 2 and Xbox systems, along with a 2D side-scrolling version of the game developed and released for the Game Boy Advance by Halfbrick.
+It is the sequel to Ty the Tasmanian Tiger and the second installment to the Ty the Tasmanian Tiger series.

 The game was remastered in high-definition for Microsoft Windows and was made available through Steam in 2017.
 On January 14, 2021, Krome Studios announced the start of a Kickstarter campaign to fund the remastered versions for release on Nintendo Switch, Xbox One, and PlayStation 4.
 Reaching their target goal in less than 24 hours, the game was released on March 30, 2021 for the Nintendo Switch, on June 23, 2021 for the Xbox One and on June 30, 2021 for the PlayStation 4.